waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 ## [Filter](https://rfc.vac.dev/spec/12/)

-`Filter` protocol allows light nodes to selectively subscribe to specific messages transmitted by other peers using [content topics](/overview/concepts/content-topics).
+`Filter` protocol allows light nodes to selectively subscribe to specific messages relayed by other peers using [content topics](/overview/concepts/content-topics).
 It is designed to be a lightweight alternative for accessing the `Relay` network, particularly tailored for devices with limited bandwidth.

 :::info
 `Filter` protocol helps optimize bandwidth usage, but it has fewer privacy guarantees as it must disclose the content topic to its peers to retrieve messages.